Francesco-Campagna/Dall-e-image-editor/README.md

 Launch DBeaver and create a new database connection.

-Use the following details (modify as per your setup):
+Use the following details (modify as your setup):
 ```
 Host: localhost (or your database server IP)
 Port: 5432 (or your PostgreSQL port)